edgedb/edgedb/docs/ui/schema_viewer.rst

 Graph view
 ----------

-- Types are shown as boxes with
+- Object types are shown as either blue boxes for concrete types, or gray boxes for abstract types.
+Object types that extend another object type will show this via a gray arrow.
-- Links are shown as arrows from one type to another, with any link properties shown tucked inside the arrow.
+- Links show up as purple arrows from one type to another, with any link properties shown tucked inside the arrow.
+- Zooming in and out along with dragging and dropping boxes allow you to visually interact with your schema.